darauble/radio_fax_decoder/README.md

 (guessed) real rate.
 Default is 1.

 Default, uncorrected image might look slanted like this:

 <img src="example/example-slanted-image.png" width="300">

-Providing a correction factor of 1.0000106 straightens it up.
+Providing a correction factor of 1.0000106 straightens it up:

 <img src="example/example-slanted-image.png" width="300">

 Currently there's no automatic correction, so usually it is by trial and error.
 Utility can be killed at any time after a few seconds to preview the slant.
 As it is really fast, there's no problem with that.
 2 hours fax is usually parsed in a minute or two, that's quick enough.